-The University administers all admission programs in compliance with policies established by the University of Louisiana Board of Supervisors and the Louisiana State Board of Regents.
+The University administers all admission programs in compliance with policies established by the University of Louisiana System Board of Supervisors and Louisiana's Board of Regents.
 The University reserves the right to deny admissions in instances which would be detrimental to the student or which would interfere with the capacity of other students to benefit from the educational experience.
-The Admissions and Readmissions Committee in each school/college has the authority and responsibility to review any question pertaining to admission and readmission.
+The Admissions and Readmissions Committee in each college has the authority and responsibility to review any question pertaining to admission and readmission.

-All applicants entering through any type application for admission or readmission must submit the application and non-refundable application fee.
-Applications and application fees submitted after the deadlines for any given semester will be assessed a \$50 late application fee.
-Deadlines for receipt of applications are:
+All applicants entering through any type of application for admission or readmission must submit the application and non-refundable application fee based on the following schedule.